Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

-\underline{\textit{Key challenges.}} In the field of discourse-based question answering, which requires models to consider both deep conversation context and potential external knowledge, anaphora resolution still poses a significant challenge that necessitates further investigation \cite{pandya2021question}.
-Additionally, capturing long dialogue context \cite{christmann2022conversational} and preventing topical drift \cite{venkataram2020topiqal} offers other research direction.
+\begin{mdframed} \underline{\textit{Key challenges.}} In the field of discourse-based question answering, which requires models to consider both deep conversation context and potential external knowledge, anaphora resolution still poses a significant challenge that necessitates further investigation \citep{pandya2021question}.
+Additionally, capturing long dialogue context \citep{christmann2022conversational} and preventing topical drift \citep{venkataram2020topiqal} offers other research direction. { Many studies explore these challenges and propose viable solutions to mitigate them \citep{lin-etal-2021-contextualized, wu-etal-2023-multi-task}.
+However, a reliable solution still needs more research in the field.} \end{mdframed}